 Author(s) : Ron Eccles, Ingo Fietze, Uwe-Bernd Rose

 This up-to-date overview will look at the rationale for the recommendation of combination products for multi-symptom relief of common cold and flu.
 Common cold and flu are defined by their multi-symptom nature with data showing a variety of symptoms reported simultaneously each day over the first six days of illness.
 Multi-ingredient combination products for multi-symptom relief are formulated to safely, simply, and simultaneously treat multiple symptoms when used as directed.
 Continue reading →

 This special issue on “Malnutrition” will be focusing on the latest development in food and nutrition sciences.
 Malnutrition, caused by an improper or insufficient diet, includes two aspects of nutritional deficiencies or lack and over nutrition.
 The WHO has reported hunger and related malnutrition as the greatest threat to the world’s public health.
 The goal of this special issue is to provide a platform for scientists and academicians all over the world to promote, share, and discuss various new issues and developments in this area of malnutrition.

-In this special issue, we intend to invite front-line researchers and authors to submit original Continue reading →
+In this special issue, we invite front-line researchers and authors to submit original research and review articles that explore malnutrition.
+Continue reading →